-29. If a private school is a Community Eligibility school, does every child in the private school automatically generate Title I funds for equitable services?
+29. If a private school is a CEP school, does every child in the private school automatically generate Title I funds for equitable services?
+(Modified March 2015)

-No. As indicated in Section B of the Title I Equitable Services Guidance, Title I funds are generated to provide equitable services to eligible private school students on the basis of private school students from low-income families who reside in participating public school attendance areas and not on the basis of all students in a private school.
-Accordingly, even if a private school is a Community Eligibility school and all students in the school qualify for free meals, only those students who reside in a participating public school attendance area would generate funds with which an LEA would provide equitable services.
-If an LEA counts only directly certified students in participating public school attendance areas for Title I allocations to public schools, then only directly certified students in a Community Eligibility private school who reside in those areas would generate funds for equitable services.
+No. Title I funds are generated to provide equitable services to eligible private school students on the basis of private school students from low-income families who reside in participating public school attendance areas and not on the basis of all students in a private school (see Section B of the Title I Equitable Services Guidance).
+Accordingly, even if a private school is a CEP school, and all students in the school are from low-income families, only those students who reside in a participating public school attendance area would generate funds for Title I equitable services.